Taipei Metro: 2014 stabbing attack

+2025 stabbing attack

+On 19 December 2025, an attacker killed three people and injured five in Taipei Main Station and Zhongshan metro station with a machete.
+He also released smoke bombs, and died later in a police chase where he fell from a building.
+Besides smoke grenades, the man likely possessed items such as petrol bombs that appeared to have burned at the scene and he was also wearing what appeared to be body armour and a mask.

 Controversies

 In early 2021, it was discovered that a pornographic film production company had created a series of sets which copied the design of MRT trains and stations.
 This caused a brief stir when it was first released as many were concerned that the films had been shot on actual MRT trains and stations.
 Nevertheless, it was still condemned by Taipei MRT for imitating its train carriages.

 On 30 December 2021, Taipei MRT rejected an Amnesty International advertisement which featured detained human rights activist Lee Ming-che.